Investor Relations

 The Group actively operates business across North America, Europe, Asia, and other region, making its overseas operations strategically important.
 However, these activities expose the Group to a variety of risks, including economic downturns, policy changes, economic sanctions, labor issues, cultural differences, political and social instability, weak industrial infrastructure, public hygiene issues, changes in laws and regulations, tax system revisions, terrorism and conflicts, pandemics, and natural disasters.
 While the Group takes responsive measures to address these risks, they may still disrupt operations and affect its business performance and financial condition.

-The assessment of deferred tax asset is influenced by progress of FY2025 budget and medium-term plan.
-If the Group’s performance in FY2025 falls significantly short of expectations, it may become necessary to reduce the recorded amount of deferred tax assets, which could adversely affect the Group’s business performance and financial condition.
+The assessment of deferred tax assets is influenced by progress of the budget for the following fiscal year and medium-term plan.
+If the Group’s performance in the following fiscal year falls significantly short of expectations, it may become necessary to reduce the recorded amount of deferred tax assets, which could adversely affect the Group’s business performance and financial condition.